4. Pre-Journey Checks

 Note

-Interior layout of the cargo box will differ depending on vehicle configuration - image shown is for illustrative purposes only.
+The layout of the cargo box may differ depending on vehicle configuration - the configuration shown is for illustrative purposes only.

 Warning

-Tipping Hazard - Improperly placed weights can cause tipping, poor braking and instability.
+Tipping Hazard - Improperly placed loads can cause tipping of the vehicle, or may incur damage.
 Position heavy items centrally in the lower cargo shelf and balance partial loads evenly across axles.
-Never exceed the vehicle max weight limit.
+Never exceed the vehicle maximum weight limit.

-- Store light items on the top shelf and heavy items below to keep the vehicle stable.
+- Store light items on the top shelf and heavy items beneath the shelf to keep the vehicle stable.

-- Always latch side and rear doors to prevent cargo from falling out.
+- Always latch side and rear doors to prevent cargo from escaping.

 Note - Cabin Cleaning